min2ha/ukwa-site/content/target/53413/index.en.md

   "subject": "Brexit"
 }

-# Operation Black Vote (OBV) : A Manifesto for Race Equality in Britain

 Britain is at a crossroads on race equality, Brexit, immigration and identity.
 A coalition of race equality organisations has drawn up a plan to put fairness and equal life chances for Britain’s Black, Asian and minority ethnic communities.
 So that we can all face future challenges together, equally.